SpongePowered/Schematic-Specification/versions/schematic-3.md

 `long` | `NBT Long` | No conversion
 `float` | `NBT Float` | No conversion
 `double` | `NBT Double` | No conversion
-`unsigned short` | `NBT Short` | A full 16 bit signed short where the sign is ignored and value directly converted.
-Stored as NBT Short and absolute valued (values being from 0 -> 2^16 -1)
+`unsigned short` | `NBT Short` | Uses the 16 bits of the signed `NBT Short` to store an unsigned short.
+The value can be extracted to an integer in Java by using `value & 0xFFFF`.
 `integer[]` | `NBT Int Array` | No conversion `varint[]` | `NBT Byte Array` | Each `integer` is bitpacked with [varint](https://wiki.vg/VarInt_And_VarLong) encoding.
 A Examples can be found with Sponge's implementation for [retreving data](https://github.com/SpongePowered/SpongeCommon/blob/aa2c8c53b4f9f40297e6a4ee281bee4f4ce7707b/src/main/java/org/spongepowered/common/data/persistence/SchematicTranslator.java#L147-L175) and [storing data](https://github.com/SpongePowered/SpongeCommon/blob/aa2c8c53b4f9f40297e6a4ee281bee4f4ce7707b/src/main/java/org/spongepowered/common/data/persistence/SchematicTranslator.java#L230-L251).
 `float[]` | `NBT List of NBT Float` | Each `float` is stored as an `NBT Float` in an indexed `NBT List`